ICT in het Onderwijs

 • Click on the collection that contains the desired item.
 You will be navigated to the Items tab of the collection.

-• Export: select the box in front of the item to select it for exportation.
-Then select Export, which you can find under Action.
-You will see a notification indicating the item is being downloaded, after which the download will appear at the bottom of the screen.
-The download will consist of a zip-file containing an Excel file.
+1. Export: select the box in front of the item to select it for exportation.
+Then select one of the two Export options which you can find under Bulk actions.
+You will see a notification indicating the item is being downloaded, after which the download will appear in the upper corner of the screen.
+The download will consist of a zip-file containing the exported item.

-• Copy: select the box in front of the item to copy it.
-Then click Copy, which you will find under Action.
-The copy will appear at the top of the list with items.
+2. Copy: select the box in front of the item to copy it.
+Then click Copy, which you will find under Bulk actions.
+The copy will appear at the top of the list of the items.

-• Change status: The status will show whether the item can be used in assessments, or whether it is still in the draft stage and/or needs a review.
-In order to quickly change the status of an item you have to select the box in front of the item and then select the new status under Action > Change status.
+3. Change status: The status will show whether the item can be used in assessments, or whether it is still in the draft stage and/or needs a review.
+In order to quickly change the status of an item you have to select the box in front of the item and then select the new status under Bulk actions > Change status.

-• Change item purpose: The item purpose determines whether you can use the question in formative tests, summative tests, or both.
-To quickly change the item purpose of an item you have to select the box in front of the item and then select the purpose under Action > Change item purpose (when you select None you will be able to use the item in both summative and formative tests).
+4. Change item purpose: The item purpose determines whether you can use the question in formative tests, summative tests, or both.
+To quickly change the item purpose of an item you have to select the box in front of the item and then select the purpose under Bulk actions > Change item purpose (when you select None you will be able to use the item in both summative and formative tests)

-• Share the collection or give other users permission to use items from the collection.
-This option can only be performed by the faculty’s digital assessment coordinator and the author.
+Via the Share button at the top right, you can share the collection or give other users permission to use items from the collection.
+This option can only be performed by the faculty’s digital assessment coordinator and the course coordinator.

-• Alter the settings of the collection (click the three-dots icon to do so).
+You can adjust the settings of the collection via the three-dots icon at the top right.

 If you want to use an item in a test, you have to set the status to Live.